20 Simple Ways to Reduce Waste—And Save Money Every Month

 Give makeup wipes and cotton balls the boot

 Skincare is crucial, and gently removing every trace of makeup and dirt from your face each day is one of the most obvious ways to maintain your complexion (moisturizing daily is the other).
 But there’s a more Earth-friendly way to wash up, and it doesn’t involve tossing tons of single-use wet wipes, which contain non-biodegradable plastic and tend to clog sewers.
 (Non-organic cotton balls and pads aren’t doing the environment any favors, either).
 The Original MakeUp Eraser is a super soft cloth that’s designed to completely cleanse eye makeup, foundation, blush, and more.
 It can be washed up to 1,000 times and typically lasts three to five years.
-These are the only items you use every day that have a better, reusable alternative.

 Cut plastic pod waste by switching to a sustainable single-brew coffee pot